robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 };
 ```

-## 4.0 Create users in the database
+## 4.0 Create a User in the database

 Before you create or validate tokens you need to create a `signup` page with a form that will allow new users to sign up / register to your app.